jimenezjose/point_one_gps_driver/README.md

 This is a ROS2 driver for [Point One Navigation](https://pointonenav.com) GPS / IMU Devices.

-> The Atlas delivers 10cm location accuracy in any environment with its proprietary [FusionEngine](https://pointonenav.com/fusionengine) software.
+> Less than 10cm location accuracy is accomplished by its [FusionEngine](https://pointonenav.com/fusionengine) software.

 ### Getting Started